buzzqw/TUS/OBSS/markdown-separati/en/37-description-of-magic-items.md

 Items with a bonus greater than +2, or Legendary ones, are never purchased; they must be found through an epic adventure.

-Spells are also magic items and as such, if the Narrator allows, can be purchased (horror! there is nothing more beautiful than finding a new spell among the treasures of an adventure).
+Spells are also magic items and as such, if the Game Master allows, can be purchased (horror! there is nothing more beautiful than finding a new spell among the treasures of an adventure).

 A spell costs in gold pieces level * level * level * 80